 Luis Leon, PA-C, serves as President of Operations II of Prime Healthcare Services.
 Previously, he was the Regional CEO-San Diego, overseeing Alvarado Hospital and Paradise Valley Hospital.
 During his tenure at Paradise Valley, he was instrumental in bringing stability to the hospital and then allowing it to thrive.
-In 2009, Paradise Valley was designated as a "Best in Value" hospital by The Delta Group.
 In 2012, the hospital was nationally recognized as a "Top Performing Hospital" by The Joint Commission.

 Luis did his general studies at La Sierra University in Riverside, California.
 He went on to earn a certificate as a Physician Assistant from University of California, Davis; and an Associate’s Degree in X-ray technology from Loma Linda University.